mohamedaliznidi/the-book-of-bugs-n-charms/css/container-queries.md

 }
 ```

-### Issue 2: Circular Dependencies
+### Curse 2: The Circular Divination Trap
-Querying the same element that defines the container.
+Attempting to divine the same element that defines the mystical container creates a paradoxical loop of infinite confusion.

-**Solution:**
+**Counter-Spell:**
-Query child elements, not the container itself:
+Divine child elements, never the container realm itself:
 ```css
 /* ❌ Wrong - circular dependency */
 .container {